-First trimester screening is done to evaluate your risk of carrying a baby who has Down syndrome.
-The test also provides information about the risk of Edwards syndrome.
+First trimester screening is done to evaluate your risk of carrying a baby with Down syndrome.
+The test also provides information about the risk of trisomy 18.

 Down syndrome causes lifelong impairments in mental and social development, as well as various physical concerns.
-Edwards syndrome causes more severe delays and is often fatal by age 1.
+Trisomy 18 causes more severe delays and is often fatal by age 1.

 First trimester screening doesn't evaluate the risk of neural tube defects, such as spina bifida.

 Because first trimester screening can be done earlier than most other prenatal screening tests, you'll have the results early in your pregnancy.
-This will give you more time to make decisions about further diagnostic tests, medical treatment and the course of the pregnancy.
+This will give you more time to make decisions about further diagnostic tests, the course of the pregnancy, medical treatment and management during and after delivery.
 If your baby is diagnosed with Down syndrome, you'll also have more time to prepare for the possibility of caring for a child who has special needs.

 Remember, first trimester screening is optional.
-Test results only indicate whether you have an increased risk of carrying a baby who has Down syndrome or Edwards syndrome, not whether your baby actually has one of these conditions.
+Test results only indicate whether you have an increased risk of carrying a baby with Down syndrome or trisomy 18, not whether your baby actually has one of these conditions.

-- Canick JA, et al. First trimester and integrated screening for Down syndrome and trisomy 18. http://www.uptodate.com/index.
+- Messerlian GM, et al. First trimester combined and integrated tests for screening for Down syndrome and trisomy 18. http://www.uptodate.com/home.
 Accessed Aug.
-27, 2012.
+12, 2015.

-- Canick JA, et al. Second trimester maternal serum screening for Down syndrome. http://www.uptodate.com/index.
+- Messerlian GM, et al. Laboratory issues related to maternal serum screening for Down syndrome. http://www.uptodate.com/home.
 Accessed Aug.
-27, 2012.
+6, 2015.